cvchukwu/SQL_Project_Top_Paying_And_Demanded_Data_Analysis_Skills/Readme.md

 *Table of the demand for the top 5 skills in data analyst job postings*

 ### 4. Skills Based on salary
-Exploring the average salaries associated with different skills revealed which skills are the highest paying.
+Analyzing the average salaries linked to various skills helped identify which skills offer the highest earning potential.

 ```sql
 SELECT skills,